Nitishkr22/TIAND/README.md

 7. Rings

 - CAMERA:
-The camera data was captured using 4 cameras in .jpg format with a resolution of 1280x720p.
+The camera data was captured using four cameras in .jpg format with a resolution of 1280x720p.

 - GNSS:
 The GNSS data consist of: